MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

     ![selecting direct line speech channel](media/voice-first-virtual-assistants/bot-service-channel-directlinespeech-connectspeechchannel.png "connecting Direct Line Speech")

-1. Direct Line Speech Channel requires a Cognitive Services resource, specifically a **speech** cognitive service resource.
-You can either use an existing resource or create a new one.
+1. Configure the Direct Line Speech as shown in the picture below.

     ![selecting direct line speech channel](media/voice-first-virtual-assistants/bot-service-channel-directlinespeech-cognitivesericesaccount-selection.png "selecting Cognitive Services resource")

+    The Direct Line Speech Channel requires a Cognitive Services resource, specifically a **speech** cognitive service resource.
+You can either use an existing resource or create a new one.
 To create a new speech resource follow these steps:

     - Go to the [Azure portal create resources](https://ms.portal.azure.com/#create/hub).
     - Search for *Speech* and select it from the drop-down list.
 The following is displayed: